checkmarx-ts/CxQueryReplicate/README.md

 When specifying the above configuration parameter via the command line, `--dry_run` should be used (to enable “dry run” mode).

+## Step 3 : Additional Parameters

+CxQueryReplicate has additional parameters which can be used to tailor the run towards specific use cases

+`--query_levels` specifies which query levels will be copied to the destination instance.
+By default this is set to `corp team`.
+Multiple levels can be specified, and in any order, separated by space.
+The available values are `corp`, `team` and `project`

+Example usage :
+`--query_levels corp`
+`--query_levels team corp`
+`--query_levels corp project team`
+`--query_levels team corp project`

+`--override_project_queries` is an optional flag.
+If used, customized source instance queries will override customized destination instance queries for the same type.
+If not used, no changes will occur when both the source and destination instances have customizations for the same query.

+`--export_file` is an optional flag.
+If used, this will place a file called `queryfile.json` which contains a json of all queries from the source instance.
+This file will be placed in the desktop.

+`--import_file` is an optional flag.
+This is used to read the `queryfile.json` which is made from the export feature above.
+CxQueryReplicate will search for `queryfile.json` in the desktop.

 # Development

 The easiest way to set up an environment for developing